Sivasagar district: History

-The Sivasagar was established by Ahoms.
-Before the arrival of Ahoms, the area under the district was inhabited by the indigenous Tibeto-Burman tribes like Borahis and Morans.

 Before the British period, the center of administration of Assam was around Sivasagar were the famous Ahoms ruled for nearly six hundred years.
 The Ahom kings took keen interest in building different temples, dedicated to various deities and which were usually flanked by large tanks which until today stand out as memorials to their glory in the district.
 Sivasagar, or Rangpur as it was known then, was the capital of the Ahom Kingdom from 1699 to 1788.
 The famous Joysagar Tank was excavated within 45 days by Rudra Singha (1696-1714) in memory of his mother Joymoti Konwari.
 The Joy Dol is situated on the bank of the Joysagar Tank.
-Pramatta Singha (1744-1751) built the Ranghar with bricks in 1745.
+Pramatta Singha (1744-1751) built the Rang Ghar with bricks in 1745.
 Gaurisagar Tank is situated at a distance of about eight miles from Sivasagar town.
 The Sivasagar Tank was excavated by queen Ambika Devi in 1733.
 The Siva Dol, Vishnu Dol and Devi Dol are situated on the bank of the Sivasagar Tank.
 Rajeshwar Singha (1751-1769) built the Kareng Ghar in Gargaon.
 Charaideo, about 28 kilometers away from Sivasagar is famous for a cluster of Maidams, the Ahom age tumuli.
 Sukapha, the first Ahom king, constructed his capital at Charaideo in 1253.
 Sivasagar was earlier known as Rangpur and Rangpur was earlier known as Meteka.
 The original name of Sivasagar district was Sibpur.

 On February 24, 1826, the treaty of Yandaboo consolidated the British occupation of Assam.
 This treaty of Yandaboo brought an end to the roughly six hundred year long Ahom rule in Assam.
 After the 1826 treaty, the British government in Assam incorporated a number of administrative changes such as the formation of districts.
-The Sivasagar district was created after the annexation of Purandar Singha’s dominion of upper Assam in 1839.
+The Sivasagar district was created after the annexation of Purandar Singha's dominion of upper Assam in 1839.
 The Sadar headquarter of Sivasagar was transferred to Jorhat in 1912–13.
 The undivided old Sivasagar district comprised three subdivisions, namely Sivasagar, Jorhat and Golaghat.
 In 1983, the Sivasagar district was reorganized to carve out the Jorhat district.
 It was further divided on 15 August 1987 for the creation of the Golaghat district.